Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 “What is new, in the worst sense of the word, is the direction from which the drones came.
 This is the first time in this war that they did not come from Ukraine as a result of errors or minor Russian provocations.
 For the first time, a significant portion of the drones came directly from Belarus,” Tusk said in parliament.

-Russia's Defense Ministry said that its overnight strikes targeted Ukraine’s military-industrial complex in the western regions of the country, with no planned targets on Polish territory.
+Russia’s Defense Ministry said that its overnight strikes targeted Ukraine’s military-industrial complex in the western regions of the country — which border Poland — with no planned targets on Polish territory.

-“We are ready to hold consultations with the Polish Ministry of Defense on this issue,” the statement said.
+In an unusual message of outreach, the ministry said it was ready to hold consultations with Poland's Defense Ministry.

 Belarusian Maj.
 Gen. Pavel Muraveiko, the chief of the General Staff chief and first deputy defense minister, appeared to try to put some distance between his country and the incursion.